The water in this hospital is all pulled out of thin air

 In Jamaica, bottled water is often seen as a necessity, even though the country struggles so much with plastic pollution that the government recently implemented a countrywide ban on plastic bags, straws, and Styrofoam.
-At the children’s ward of a local hospital, for example, tap water isn’t safe to drink, particularly for children with compromised immune systems.
+At the children’s ward of a local hospital, for example, tap water isn’t safe to drink for children with compromised immune systems.
 It also isn’t available reliably.
-But the hospital now has a new source of readily available, clean drinking water: It’s using solar panels on the roof that pull moisture from the air.
+But the hospital now has a new source of readily available, clean drinking water: It’s using solar-powered “hydropanels” on the roof that pull moisture from the air.

 “We’re not only solving for resilient drinking water but also reducing plastic waste,” says Cody Friesen, CEO of Zero Mass Water, the startup that makes the technology in use at the hospital, the University Hospital of the West Indies in Kingston, Jamaica.
 The project is the company’s first installation as part of the Caribbean Climate Smart Accelerator, a program that aims to build resilient infrastructure in the region while supporting economic growth.

-The company’s solar panels, called Source, “use a material science approach that absorbs water from the atmosphere passively,” says Friesen, who is also an engineering professor at Arizona State University.
+The company’s product, called Source, “use a material science approach that absorbs water from the atmosphere passively,” says Friesen, who is also an engineering professor at Arizona State University.
 Nanomaterials inside each panel absorb vapor from the air, and then solar power pushes the water into a reservoir, where minerals are added for taste.
 Then the water can be sent by pipe to taps inside.
 At the hospital, 20 panels on the roof can provide almost 800 gallons each month, more than patients need.

 Globally, around 2.1 billion people don’t have clean drinking water at home, either because water infrastructure doesn’t exist or because the water flowing through pipes is contaminated.
 Zero Mass Water, which has raised $65 million to date–including $22 million in 2018 from Breakthrough Energy Ventures, the new venture fund led by Bill Gates, Jeff Bezos, and Richard Branson, among others–wants to make its technology broadly available.
 To date, the panels are in 20 countries.
 In Lebanon, they provide water for orphaned Syrian refugees.
 In India, the panels are at schools.
 In northern Kenya, they’re in use at a foundation that rescues girls from child marriage; previously, when they needed water, the girls had to walk two miles each day through the area that they’d escaped and collect it from a dirty river.

-Note: Correction: This story has been updated to reflect that the water-absorbing panels are not themselves solar panels, but they are run by solar power.
-Additionally, it’s been updated to remove the implication that water across Jamaica isn’t safe to drink (it is).
-We regret the error.